danielroth1/CVWebpageTemplate/README.md

 git clone git@github.com:danielroth1/CVWebpageTemplate.git
 ```

-You only have add the content via files in the /src/data folder.
+You only have add the content via files in the `/src/data` folder.
 After you have done the following customizations:
+- Add your resume information like name, title, e-mail, skills to `resume.json`
-- add your "about me" section (ABOUT_ME.md)
+- Add your "about me" section (ABOUT_ME.md)
-- add your "contact" page (CONTACT.md)
+- Add your "contact" page (CONTACT.md)
-- add a personal picture or use a placeholder if you are not comfortable with it (peronal_photo.jpg)
+- Add a personal picture or use a placeholder if you are not comfortable with it (peronal_photo.jpg)
-- add your own projects as a display of your achievements (projects.json + projects/)
+- Add your own projects as a display of your achievements
+  - Add a project description (projects.json + `README.md` inside `projects/<project-name>/`)
+  - Add a preview image for each project `/projects/<project-name>/preview.<video-extension>`
+  - After adding new videos, run `npm run compress-videos`
+  - Automatically count all lines of code: Specify the projects source location in `/multi-loc-config.json` and run `npm run multi-loc`.
+Alternatively, manually change the count in `/projects/<project-name>/cloc.json`

+optional:
-- add your resume as pdf for download (resume.pdf)
+- Add your resume as pdf for download (resume.pdf)
+- Add a logo to your website by placing any image to `/src/data/logo.<image-extension>` and running `npm run make-favicon`
+- Color match your skills by grouping them in `skills.json`
+- Change the Skill colors in `/src/utils/SkillColors.ts`

-set it up
+Set it up
 ```
 npm run install
 ```

-try it out
+Try it out
 ```
 npm run dev
 ```

-create distributable
+Create distributable
 ```
 npm run build
 ```